May 2, 2023

 Here at Circuit Clinical, our team has experience across a broad span of multiple therapeutic areas.
 We believe in sharing this knowledge, experience, and their stories—they are incredibly important and valued as part of our company and culture.

-Today, we're interviewing Lisa Crespi, LPN, CCRC, Regional Site Director–Hudson District, as part of our ongoing campaign: Circuit Connections.
+Today, we're interviewing Lisa Crespi, LPN, CCRC, Senior Site Director–Hudson District, as part of our ongoing campaign: Circuit Connections.

 --